infinitemule/spring-espn/README.md

 Spring / Java library for accessing the [ESPN API](http://developer.espn.com/).

 ### Notes
-- Create a file called `api-key.txt` in the root directory and specify your API key as `api-key=<your_api_key_here>`.
-Maven will then filter resources based on the file so you don't have to store your API key in git.
+- Create a file called `espn-api-key.properties` in the classpath of your application with a property
+`espn.api-key=<your_api_key_here>`.
+Do not store your API key in git or any SCM.
 - Only the public APIs are implemented, I can't test the partner, premium partner, or ESPN access tiers so I didn't bother implementing them.
 - All option combinations should be implemented but I need to go back to each